robinagandhi/modularnorms/README.md

 This is a repository for code and data to produce modular norm models from legal text.

 # Example
 See the examples folder for SVG files produced for AGPLv1.0, Apache2 and HIPAA Models.
 These models have been generated from corresponding JSON objects in the directory.

+You can explore [AGPL](https://robinagandhi.github.io/modularnorms/examples/agpl-test.html) and [HIPAA](https://robinagandhi.github.io/modularnorms/examples/hipaa-test.html) model that have been augmented for interactive analysis in a browser.

 # Usage